verus-lang/paper-sosp24-artifact/site/guide.md

 Once it has, open a new terminal and run `ssh ubuntu@localhost -p 2222`.
 Enter password `ubuntu`.
 *All subsequent steps for this experiment will be run in the VM*.

-In the VM, the following commands to install dependencies, clone the experiment repo, and to set up emulated persistent memory.
+In the VM, run the following commands to install dependencies, clone the experiment repo, and to set up emulated persistent memory.

 ```shell
 sudo apt update